ObolNetwork/obol-docs/docs/sec/overview.md

 - A [solidity audit](./smart_contract_audit) of the Obol Manager Contracts by [Zach Obront](https://zachobront.com/).

+- A second audit of Charon is planned for Q4 2023.

 ## Security focused documents

 - A [threat model](./threat_model) for a DV middleware client like charon.